bitrise-io/devcenter/_articles/en/reviews/signing-up-draft.md

 After that, you are ready to roll.
 Add your first app on your Dashboard!

-From now on, you are able to sign in with a click of a button.
+From now on, you are able to log in with a click of a button.
 Choose your favorite!

 ## Signing up with email